 The paver & stone surfaces around your home, office, factory, workshop, cafe etc need cleaning regular.
 They will eventually gather dirt and moisture that feeds the mould, get tannin stains from wet leaves, have bird & bat droppings, cars & trucks will leave tyre marks & oil stains, and there will be grease marks from the BBQ.
 These are all ugly and can be slippery.
 But with the right cleaning chemicals & the right water pressure your pavers can be clean again.

 Improve the look and value of your home or office.
 You need to protect your investment, whether you live there rent it out or work there.
 Reclaim your valuable, clean and welcoming home and office.

 Types of pavers

-- reconstituted sandstone
+- Reconstituted sandstone

 The pavers will have sand or cement mortar in the joints which needs to be protected as it breaks down and weathers away.
 You may even need to make repairs to the mortar or replace the sand once the pavers are clean and dry.

-How I clean your pavers and stone.
+How to clean pavers and stone

 Pavers and stone are usually much softer than concrete, plus they have sand or soft mortar in the joints, this means that a different method than used for concrete cleaning is needed.
 It is the same principle “kill the mould, lift the dirt, wash it all away”.
 The cleaning solution needs to be strong enough to actually kill the mould and lift the stains, the pressure needs to be just enough to lift the dirt without damaging the pavers or stone, and the rinsing needs to be thorough to actually rinse it all away.